-Stress, anxiety, smoking, heavy alcohol, caffeine, depression and sleep disorders are all possible causes of teeth grinding according to the Bruxism Association.
+Stress, anxiety, sleep disorders, suppresed anger, frustration or malocclusion are all possible causes of teeth grinding.
 There is, however, little evidence to directly support any cause.
-Research has shown that teeth grinding is found more frequently in people who snore or suffer from obstructive sleep apnea and in people whose lifestyle includes smoking, drinking alcohol and caffeine.
+Research has shown that bruxism is found more frequently in people who snore or suffer from obstructive sleep apnea and in people whose lifestyle includes smoking, drinking alcohol and caffeine.

 Treatment for Teeth Grinding